Law Firms: Save 25% on 30+ Audio/Video Files With Bulk Transcriptions

 When to Just Use Single-File

-For ongoing transcription needs with mixed volumes, many law firms use both: bulk for case discovery batches and single-file for daily recordings.
+For ongoing transcription needs with mixed volumes, many law firms use both: bulk for case discovery batches and single-file for daily recordings that benefit from the preview.

 Getting Started With Bulk